prashantbhudwal/falconEDU/lib/docs/system-design/publishing-tasks.md

 - Saved or Unsaved -> Meaning if self evident
 - Publish: The task is visible to the students.
 The students can see the task and interact with it.
 - Unpublish: The task is not visible to the students.
 The students cannot see the task at all, along with their responses.
-Its deleted for the students.
+It's deleted for the students.
 - Inactive: The students can see the task but cannot respond to the task.
 - Active: The students can respond to the task.
 - Hidden or Unhidden -> UI State for teachers to hide the task from the task list.